Journal Prompts to Tickle Your Funny Bone

 After all, art must reflect life and life is a balance of highs and lows.
 So for today’s journal prompts, we’re going to work on humor.

-Use these journal prompts to stretch your imagination and bring a smile to your own journal.
+Use these journal prompts to bring a smile — or better yet, a giggle — to someone’s face.
 Who knows?
 One of these prompts might lead you to write a hilarious scene for your next short story.

 - Write about your favorite comedy film or TV show.
 Who’s the funniest character?
 Is the comedy physical, emotional, or intellectual?
 Why does it appeal to your personal sense of humor?